 How to check if your PC has TPM for a Windows 11 upgrade

-When Microsoft announced Windows 11 this week, it was clear that this is going to be the first time in a while that the minimum hardware requirements have changed.
+When Microsoft announced Windows 11, it was clear that this is going to be the first time in a while that the minimum hardware requirements have changed.
 One thing that seems to have some people stuck is the new requirement for a TPM, which stands for Trusted Platform Module (yes, people that say TPM module are like people who say ATM machine).

 How can I tell if my PC is ready for Windows 11?

 Microsoft actually makes it pretty easy to know if your PC is compatible.
 It makes an app called PC Health now, which will tell you if your PC is compatible, and if it’s not, why that is.
 If it says you’re good to go, then you probably don’t need to move forward.

 How to check if you have a TPM

 Checking if you have a TPM is really easy.

 - Type tpm.msc

 - Hit enter